 - Keep the client at bed rest and ensure safety to prevent from injury

-- Client is usually placed in dorsal recumbent position.
+- The client is usually placed in dorsal recumbent position.

-- Hourly monitoring noting for narrowing pulse pressure, sudden drop in temperature, decreased blood pressure and pulse rate and other signs of deterioration.
+- Hourly monitoring noting for narrowing pulse pressure, a sudden drop in temperature, decreased blood pressure and pulse rate, and other signs of deterioration.

-- Administration of blood products and monitoring client for signs of adverse reactions.
+- Administration of blood products and monitoring clients for signs of adverse reactions.

 - Strict monitoring of fluid intake and output

-- Immediate referral for any change in client’s status and proper documentation of procedures given.
+- Immediate referral for any change in the client’s status and proper documentation of procedures given.